Posted On:

 This case is likely to change the standard for AML compliance in the future, forcing banks to seriously rethink how they manage regulatory risks.
 TD Bank’s downfall isn’t just a cautionary tale; it’s a reminder that neglecting compliance can blow up in your face in the most expensive way.

-What Could Have Been: How Compliance Mapping Tools Could Have Saved the Day
+How Compliance Monitoring and Compliance Mapping Tools Could Have Saved the Day

 If TD Bank had a solid Compliance Map solution in place, things could have gone very differently.
 A tool like this could have helped the bank stay on top of its regulatory obligations in real-time, mapping external requirements, like the BSA, to its internal policies, procedures, and controls.
 This wouldn’t have been just a formality — it would’ve provided real-time insights into gaps or weaknesses in their compliance framework.